Quasi-Bell states in a strongly coupled qubit-oscillator system and their delocalization in the phase space: Introduction

 \section{Introduction}

-One of the ubiquitous and most important models in quantum physics describes a two-level system (qubit) interacting with a simple harmonic oscillator.
+One of the ubiquitous and most important models in the quantum physics describes a two-level system (qubit) interacting with a simple harmonic oscillator.
 In quantum optics it describes the interaction of an atom with an electromagnetic field mode in a cavity.
 For a small detuning between the oscillator and the qubit frequencies, and also for a weak qubit-oscillator coupling, the dynamical behavior of the interacting system is accurately described by the exactly solvable Jaynes-Cummings model [\cite{JC1963}] that employs the rotating wave approximation.
-Recently, however, a variety of experimental situations pertaining to stronger coupling domain, where the rotating wave approximation no longer remains valid, have been investigated.
-Various experimental realizations such as a nanomechanical resonator capacitively coupled to a Cooper-pair box [\cite{ABS2002}], a quantum semiconductor microcavity undergoing excitonic transitions [\cite{ALT2009}], a flux-biased superconducting quantum circuit that uses large nonlinear inductance of a Josephson junction to achieve ultrastrong coupling with a coplanar waveguide resonator [\cite{ND2010}] have been achieved.
-One advantage of the superconducting qubits over the natural atoms is the additional flexibility available in selecting the control parameters.
-For instance, in the context of cavity electrodynamics usually unbiased qubits operating through their degeneracy points are encountered, whereas the external static bias of the superconducting qubits may be generated and controlled by the gate voltage applied to a Cooper-pair box or the magnetic flux linked with a Josephson junction [\cite{WSB2004}].
+Recently, however, a variety of experimental situations pertaining to the stronger coupling domain, where the rotating wave approximation no longer holds, have been investigated.
+Various experimental realizations such as a nanomechanical resonator capacitively coupled to a Cooper-pair box [\cite{ABS2002}], a quantum semiconductor microcavity undergoing excitonic transitions [\cite{ALT2009}], a flux-biased superconducting quantum circuit that uses large nonlinear inductance of the Josephson junctions to achieve ultrastrong coupling with a coplanar waveguide resonator [\cite{Niemczyk2010}] have been achieved.
+The superconducting circuits based on the Josephson junctions behave, in certain parametric range, as effective two level systems, and can exhibit macroscopic quantum coherence [\cite{YN2005}, \cite{YN2011}].
+These artificial atoms have advantage in that they offer additional flexibility in selecting the control parameters which facilitate experimental tests of fundamental quantum mechanical principles at a macroscopic scale [\cite{NJBN2012}].
+The tailor-made physical characteristics of the superconducting circuits and their easy adjustability, say by changing external magnetic fields, make them particularly suitable candidates for the quantum simulators [\cite{BAN2011}-\cite{GAN2014}].
+Integrated hybrid quantum circuits involving atoms, spins, cavity photons, and superconducting qubits with nanomechanical resonators are also of much interest [\cite{ZAYN2013}].